We Care About Your Privacy

 When looking to expand your business globally, you may well seek to establish a permanent presence (via a subsidiary, for example) in a foreign country.
 Doing so gives you access to a new market, a new culture, and a new language base.

 However, you don’t have to be a multinational entity for there to be good reason to look for talent elsewhere.
 There are a number of key benefits to temporarily employing the services of a foreign independent contractor.
-These include:
+These can include:

-• International contractors can typically be sourced, hired, and put to work faster and more flexibly than employees
+• International contractors can typically be sourced, hired, and put to work faster and more flexibly than employees.

 Considerations to make before paying foreign independent contractors

-Because you’ll be dealing with contractors living and working in a range of different countries, there are a range of different labour, employment and tax laws you have to be aware of.
+Because you’ll be dealing with contractors living and working in a range of different countries, there are a range of different labour, employment, and tax laws you have to be aware of.
 Suffice to say, compliantly hiring and paying foreign freelancers is not always easy, and seeking the assistance of a third-party independent contractor solutions provider is often a smart idea.

 Risks of permanent establishment